revel/revel/manual/interceptors.md

 	* Does not have access to specific application Controller invoked.
 	* May be applied to any / all Controllers in an application.

-2. Method Interceptor: A controller method accepting no arguments and returning a `rev.Result`
+2. Method Interceptor: A controller method accepting no arguments and returning a `revel.Result`
 	* May only intercept calls to the bound Controller.
 	* May modify the invoked controller as desired.